nodejs/node/doc/api/vm.md

 * `filename` {string}

-Create a dynamic `import()` function that can be used for loading EcmaScript modules inside the inner Node.js instance.
+Create a function that can be used for loading modules inside the inner Node.js instance.

 #### `noderealm.globalThis`